HannanNaeem/LLP-Algorithms/README.md

 Expects a adjacency matrix with no negative cycles, refer to inputs for format.
 Output is a single array with shortest distances of the first vertex to all others
 ### Optimal BST
 Expects a single frequency array.
 Output is the first row of the cost table against each node
+### Parallel Prefix-sum
+Expects a single array.
+Output is the sum of all possible prefixes from the original array.
+### Prim's MST
+Expects a single array.
+Output is the weight of the result edge from each node.